sjgallagher2/EMerge/README.md

 ## NOTICE

 First time runs will be very slow because Numba needs to generate local C-compiled functions of the assembler and other mathematical functions.
 These compilations are chached so this should only take time once.

-## How to install

-Just download the repository (local clone) and put the "fem" folder plus files in some of your directories.